open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 And that's it.

-These components can be found under [podinfo/backend/components](https://github.com/open-component-model/podinfo/tree/f6fd27a94a5cf39784754858bd2a139bd90e0ad9/backend/components).
+The components can be found under [podinfo/backend/components](https://github.com/open-component-model/podinfo/tree/f6fd27a94a5cf39784754858bd2a139bd90e0ad9/backend/components).

 To apply them, simply run this command from the podinfo root: